Breast & Cervical Cancer Screening and Navigation Program

 - Will service families from prenatal time to the child’s 4th Birthday.

-- Referrals need to be received before the child is 3 months old.
+- Referrals need to be received during pregnancy or before the child is 3 months old.
 Prenatal referrals are preferred.

-- No income requirements.
-To receive services must say “True” to at least one of the 4 questions on the screener/referral form.
+- To receive services, you must answer “True” to at least 1 of the 4 questions on the screener/referral form.

 Connect your clients to the Healthy Families of Northern Michigan Program through DHD#10.
-Support available in Crawford, Kalkaska, Missaukee, Wexford and Manistee Counties.
+Support available in Crawford, Kalkaska, Lake, Manistee, Missaukee, and Wexford Counties.
 Visit zerotothree.org for more information.
-To contact the DHD#10 Coordinator, call 989-348-7800.
+To contact the DHD#10 Coordinator, Lisa Burmeister, call 989-348-7800.

 Maternal Infant Health Program (MIHP)

-The Maternal Infant Health Program provides in-home support to pregnant women and infants with Medicaid insurance.
+The Maternal Infant Health Program provides in-home support to pregnant women and infants who are Medicaid eligible.
 MIHP staff will help to make sure pregnant women receive proper prenatal care and infant care after delivery.
-A registered nurse, license social work, and or a registered dietitian will be at each visit and can connect your client to local resources, provide referrals, answer questions, and assist with transportation.
-Pregnant women can receive up to 9 visits and an infant can receive up to 9 visits.
-As a physician you can order addition support and more visits can be provided.
+A registered nurse, social work, and/or a registered dietitian will be at each visit and can connect your client to local resources, provide referrals, and answer questions.

 Immunizing the community is a team effort.
 District Health Department #10 partners with health care providers in protecting the public from vaccine-preventable diseases.
 Our immunization nurses, clerks, and central scheduling staff are available to answer questions regarding vaccines, insurance coverage, the Vaccines for Children program, and many other topics related to immunizations.